Murder By Death

 Legend of the Forest

-Mugen are yet another Japanese prog band from the '80s (by no means necessarily a bad thing), with Sinfonia Della Luna being the first of their three releases.
-I'm afraid I find it a little cheesy in places, with overly 'sweet' synth leads, although no worse than many of their contemporaries, and better than many.
-There are occasional Genesis comparisons on their debut, like the synth/organ break in Dance...
+Mugen are yet another Japanese prog band from the '80s (by no means necessarily a bad thing), Sinfonia Della Luna being the first of their three releases.
+I'm afraid I find it a little cheesy in places, with overly 'sweet' synth leads, although no worse than many of their contemporaries and better than many.
+Occasional Genesis comparisons, not least the synth/organ break in Dance...
 Romantic, or the 12-string work in Leonardo, but most of the album doesn't sound too like anybody else.
-Ballo Della Luna is excellent, with a lengthy acoustic part kicking things off (so to speak), although the side-long title track is probably overlong, and is one of the worst offenders on the cheese front.
-Katsuhiko Hayashi uses (presumably) analogue string synth on most tracks, with a rather insipid choir sound, generated from an unknown keyboard, but he gets some 'Tron in on a few tracks.
-Sinfonia Della Luna itself has a short flute part, well into the song, as does Leonardo, added to the CD release.
-Venezia goes for a full-on strings part, as does Ballo Della Luna, with a beautiful unaccompanied 'Tron section, bumping its T rating up slightly.
+Ballo Della Luna is excellent, a lengthy acoustic part kicking things off (so to speak), although the side-long title track is probably overlong and one of the worst offenders on the cheese front.
+Katsuhiko Hayashi uses (presumably) analogue string synth on most tracks, with a rather insipid choir sound, generated from an unknown keyboard, but he gets some Mellotron in occasionally.
+Sinfonia Della Luna itself has a short flute part, well into the song, as does Leonardo, added to the CD release, while Venezia goes for a full-on strings part, as does Ballo Della Luna, with a beautiful unaccompanied Mellotron section, bumping its T rating up slightly.

 Léda et le Cygne is better than its predecessor, if not quite a four-star effort, although several tracks still manage some of those cheesy synth brass parts beloved of '80s Japanese outfits.
-The Genesis influence is less obvious this time round, although a few seconds in Salomé are straight out of The Return Of The Giant Hogweed, and a synth arpeggio later on could easily have come from the pen of Mr Banks.
-Hayashi sticks Mellotron all over the place, with the first sound on the album being a faint 'Tron strings part leading into the title track, with strings and flutes scattered across most of the rest of the album.
-The choirs on Salomé are distinctly un-'Tronlike, so whatever their tapeframe's third sound is doesn't appear to get used, but there's enough string work to get your Mellotron Aficionado all hot under the collar.
+The Genesis influence is less obvious this time round, although a few seconds in Salomé are straight out of The Return Of The Giant Hogweed and a synth arpeggio later on could easily have come from the pen of Mr. Banks.
+Hayashi sticks Mellotron all over, this time, the first sound on the album being a faint Mellotron strings part leading into the title track, strings and flutes scattered across most of the rest of the album.
+The choirs on Salomé are distinctly un-Mellotronlike, so whatever their tapeframe's third sound is doesn't appear to get used, but there's enough string work to get your Mellotron Aficionado all hot under the collar.
 Which is nice.

 Mugen's third and final album, the frequently-misspelled The Princess of Kingdom Gone, gets a bad rap from many online reviewers, but is near-as-dammit the match of their debut, if not quite as good as its predecessor.
-OK, it may sound in places like they're running out of ideas, but I've heard an awful lot worse albums, not least a good few from the contemporaneous Japanese scene.
-Not an awful lot of 'Tron this time round, with merely strings on the title track and strings and flutes on Trident Rock, while all other string parts appear to be generic samples.
+It may sound in places like they're running out of ideas, but I've heard an awful lot worse, not least from the contemporaneous Japanese scene.
+Not an awful lot of Mellotron this time round, just strings on the title track and strings and flutes on Trident Rock, all other string parts appearing to be generic samples.